NaturalIntelligence/wp-thumb-extractor/readme.txt

 To fetch image from current post.
 Resize by its width.(adjust height automatically)
 	[amtyThumbOnly width=50]

-For any doubt or query visit [article-stack](http://article-stack.com/ "amty thumb") or
+For any doubt or query visit [wp-thumb-extractor](https://github.com/NaturalIntelligence/wp-thumb-extractor)

 Usage examples: